 Location of Namibia

 First of all, you are probably wondering where Namibia actually is?
 Go to google maps and do a search for Namibia.
-You will see that it is in Southwest Africa and shares it’s borders with Angola to the North, then Zambia, Zimbabwe and Botswana the East, and South Africa to the South.
+You will see that it is in Southwest Africa and shares its borders with Angola to the north, then Zambia, Zimbabwe and Botswana to the east, and South Africa to the south.

-It is actually a phenomenon that occurs in the Atlantic Ocean which creates the unique Namibian landscape.
-This makes Namibia geology the most uniquely photographic and adventurous place on earth.
+The Benguela current is actually a phenomenon that occurs in the Atlantic Ocean which creates the unique Namibian landscape.
+Ironically, it is cold water that makes Namibia geology the most uniquely photographic desert landscape in the world.

 The Birth of Namibia Geology

 The birth of Namibia geology was approximately 2500 million years ago.
-This is back when the only forms of life on earth were things such as bacteria and algae that lived beneath the ocean surface.
-The oxygen needed for higher forms of life was missing from the atmosphere.
+At that time, the oxygen needed for higher forms of life was missing from the atmosphere.
+As a result, the only forms of life on earth were things such as bacteria and algae that lived beneath the ocean surface.

 Geologically speaking lots and lots of fascinating things occurred during the subsequent 2000 million years.
 But to speed things along we are going to skip ahead to the formation of the Gondwana Continent which occurred about 550 million years ago.

 The Gondwana continent was a connected landmass comprised of the present day continents of Africa, Australia, South America, Antarctica, Madagascar and India.
 When the continents came together in great collisions, the mashing and folding of the landscape caused the formation of mountains.